mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 ## Introduction

-[OPC UA Part 14: PubSub][OPC.UA.PubSub] promotes interoperability of loosely coupled **PubSub Applications**.
-By design, they often will not even know each other.
-Their primary relationship is the shared understanding of:

-- specific semantics of exchanged data,
-- the syntax and semantics of messages that include these data, and
-- common underlying messages transport layer.

 In general speaking the following two distinct patterns are used to transfer data between communicating parties:

 - connection-oriented: requires a session that has to be established before any data can be sent between sender and receiver